eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS-CXX/for-application-developers.md

 ```

-The `<cyclonedds-cxx-install-location>` is where you like to install the C++ binding for Cyclone DDS.
+The `<cyclonedds-cxx-install-location>` is where the C++ binding for Cyclone DDS is installed to.

-To install the package after a successful build, do:
+To install the package after a successful build:

+Depending on the installation location you may need administrator privileges.

 ```
 $ cmake --build . --target install
 ```

-This will copy everything to:
+This copies everything to:

 - `<cyclonedds-cxx-install-location>/lib`
 - `<cyclonedds-cxx-install-location>/bin`
 - `<cyclonedds-cxx-install-location>/include/ddsc`
 - `<cyclonedds-cxx-install-location>/share/CycloneDDS-CXX`

-Depending on the installation location you may need administrator privileges.

 At this point, you are ready to use Eclipse Cyclone DDS-CXX in your projects.

-Note that the default build type is a release build with debug information included (RelWithDebInfo), which is generally the most convenient type of build to use from applications because of a good mix between performance and still being able to debug things.
+Note: The default build type is a release build with debug information included (`RelWithDebInfo`).
+This is a convenient type of build to use for applications as it provides a good mix between performance and the ability to debug things.
 If you'd rather have a Debug or pure Release build, set `CMAKE_BUILD_TYPE` accordingly.

 ---